 - You may need a separate amp to get the best performance out of this product.

-If you don’t want to spend too much money on a high-quality subwoofer to improve your listening experience, the Audiopipe TXX-BD2-12 12 Inch 3000W Subwoofer is a great option.
+If you don’t want to spend too much on a high-quality subwoofer to improve your listening experience, the Audiopipe TXX-BD2-12 12 Inch 3000W Subwoofer is a great option.

 With an impressive frequency range between 2o Hz and 900 Hz, the unit gives you the maximum feel for the bass being produced by the subwoofer.
-The power output is also impressive — 750 watts RMS and 3000 watts maximum output — making this one of the most impressive budget options on the list.
+The power output is also impressive — 750 watts RMS and 3000 watts maximum output — making this one of the most remarkable budget options on the list.

 - One of the most affordable options, this product gives you the look of a more expensive subwoofer.